-These can range from roads witnessing thousands of tragic calamities each year to construction sites and factories where people face accidents rather much rarely.
+These can range from roads witnessing thousands of tragic calamities each year to construction sites and factories where people face accidents rather rarely.

-The pressure exerted by two objects on a certain part of the body penetrated between them is very dangerous.
+The pressure exerted by two objects on a certain part of the body penetrating between them is very dangerous.
 The injury can result in damage to both: that particular body part, as well as the rest of the body.

 Most reported crush injury cases pertaining to road traffic and workplace accidents, followed by sudden and natural calamities, including earthquakes, mining accidents, bridge collapses, etc.